geliettech/self-learning/README.md

-# This is for Self Learning Purpose
+# This is for Learning purpose